-‘Fish Bouncing Kiss’ by Riyas Qurana is a thirty-four line poem which is contained within one large stanza.
+‘Fish Bouncing Kiss’ by Riyas Qurana is a thirty-four line poem that is contained within one large stanza.
 The lines vary greatly in length and do not conform to a specific rhyming or metrical pattern.
 This free verse poem is also noted for the extreme length of a great number of its lines.
-This lends the verses a look which is closer to paragraphs than stanzas.
+This lends the verses a look that is closer to paragraphs than stanzas.

 When analyzing this piece it is important to take note of the places the poet has chosen to end one line and begin another.
 Often these lines do not end at a normal pause in speaking.
 They are cut off in the middle of a thought or just before an important action occurs.
 This technique is called enjambment and is used to speed up and slow down the reader.

 They spend their time together remembering the past and catching one another up on what happened in the intervening years of their lives.
 This happens often between them.

 In the last section of the poem the speaker describes the woman’s mouth as being like a fish which kisses him on the cheek.
 He returns the gesture and they depart for their respective homes.
 There is once again, no end to their relationship, nor is there a serious change.

 In the first stanza of ‘Fish Bouncing Kiss’ the speaker begins by explaining that something, the reader does not know what, “Came apart” in the “next moment.”
 This piece will tap into the emotions tied around coming and going, parting, and meeting, throughout its lines, making this statement a suitable beginning.

 The speaker and the female character with whom meet and speaks, are together at a specific tree.
 The two characters of this poem both noticed the one specific “branch where [they] sat.”
 This place was perhaps once a refuge for the speaker, or maybe it meant something to the both of them in the past.

 The two are now staring up at the tree and at the same time, see a…

 …leaf eluding the grip comes off the branch.